Jeffrey Bain Faculty Scholar and Professor of Law

 Professor Blumm is one of the architects of the Law School’s acclaimed Environmental and Natural Resources Law Program.
 He has been teaching, writing, and practicing in the environmental and natural resources law field for thirty-five years.
-He came to the law school in 1978 after practicing with an environmental group and the U.S. Environmental Protection Agency in Washington, D.C., where he helped draft the EPA’s wetland protection regulations.
-Initially, he was a Natural Resources Law Fellow; he was appointed to the faculty the following year.
-Professor Blumm’s chief interests are in the restoration of the Pacific Northwest salmon runs, the preservation of the West’s public lands and waters, the management of natural resources by Indian tribes, the modern use of the public trust doctrine, and governmental authority to regulate private property for public purposes.
+He came to the law school after practicing with an environmental group and the U.S. Environmental Protection Agency in Washington, D.C., where he helped draft the EPA’s first wetland protection regulations.
+Initially, in 1978, he was a Natural Resources Law Fellow; he was appointed to the faculty the following year.
+Blumm’s chief interests are in the restoration of the Pacific Northwest salmon runs, the preservation of the West’s public lands and waters, the management of natural resources by Indian tribes, the modern use of the public trust doctrine, and governmental authority to regulate private property for public purposes.

 Specialty Areas & Course Descriptions

 - Native American Natural Resources Law

 - Public Trust Law Seminar